 Children and youth come into foster care with the BC Ministry of Children and Family Development (MCFD) for a variety of reasons including voluntary agreements with parents or guardians who are experiencing difficulties, specialized care for a child who has mental or physical difficulties, or to escape neglect or abuse in their own homes.
-Whatever the reason for coming into care, for these children, separation from their families is a very difficult experience (BC Ministry of Children and Family Development, 2011).
+Whatever the reason for coming into care, for these children, separation from their families is a very difficult experience.